ChrisDevalme/Expense-Tracker/README.md

 # Expense Tracker Api

-This Expense Tracker app is a developer-friendly solution for implementing financial tracking systems.
+This Expense Tracker api is a developer-friendly solution for implementing financial tracking systems.
 This application focuses on manual transaction inputs and user authentication.
 It's designed with simplicity in mind, making it easy for developers to integrate a solid foundation for crafting intuitive financial management systems.

 ## Installing